MicroMEC/documentation/architecture/umec_use_cases.md

 They have built a backend infrastructure that consists of 4 servers and a couple of Raspberry Pi 3B+ uMEC nodes.

-The teams created a CI / CD environment with Jenkins, setup comprehensive [performance monitoring and visualisation](https://github.com/Metropolia-Innovation-Project-2019-H2/umec-performance) with Grafana and [improved the Moose ETWS application](https://github.com/Metropolia-Innovation-Project-2019-H2/uMEC-ETWS--API) for container based installations.
+The teams created a CI / CD environment with Jenkins, a comprehensive [performance monitoring and visualisation](https://github.com/Metropolia-Innovation-Project-2019-H2/umec-performance) with Grafana and [improved the Moose ETWS application](https://github.com/Metropolia-Innovation-Project-2019-H2/uMEC-ETWS--API) for container based installations.